Lend a Hand

 - Help a neighbour with their fire preparedness

-- Lobby your local government to look out people in public housing
+- Lobby your local government to look out for people in public housing

 - Create a care package to send to people after a climate disaster of things they might need